Skip to main content

 MRI Share Type: Building-Level vs Floor-Level Allocation Explained

-The Share Type field in MRI is one of the most consequential configuration choices in CAM setup — and one of the most frequently misconfigured.
+The Share Type field in MRI is one of the most consequential configuration choices in CAM setup.
+It is also one of the most frequently misconfigured.

 Read Post